Updated March 30, 2022

 Fortunately, employees generally do not believe that employee monitoring has a negative effect on their performance.

-In fact, monitoring can provide employees the opportunity to demonstrate their productivity and ability to function independently.
+In fact, staff monitoring can provide employees the opportunity to demonstrate their productivity and ability to function independently.

 Sam Maley, IT operations manager at Bailey & Associates, an IT consultancy, says that managers usually do not have the time to closely track all employees.
 For young, inexperienced workers, direct monitoring software may make sense.